ayerofieiev-tt/api-metrics-dashboard/README.md

 3. Run the metrics collection process
 4. Update the data file in your local copy
 5. Clean up temporary files

+### Scripts Overview

+The data collection system consists of three main components:

+1. **setup-and-run-analysis.sh** - Main wrapper script that:
+   - Sets up the environment (clones repo, installs dependencies)
+   - Runs the time series data collection
+   - Updates the dashboard with new data

+2. **build-api-metrics-timeseries.sh** - Creates historical time series data by:
+   - Going through git history day by day
+   - Analyzing API metrics at each point in time
+   - Building a CSV of metrics over time

+3. **analyze_cpp_api.py** - Python script that:
+   - Analyzes C++ header files using tree-sitter
+   - Counts files, types, methods, and lines
+   - Outputs metrics for a single point in time

 ## Deployment